chelodoz/todo-api-golang/README.md

 - `url`         define the resource called in the api
 - `statusCode`  define the response status code
 - `duration`    define the duration of the request in nanoseconds
-- `details`     define extra error information
+- `detail`     define extra error information
 - `stacktrace`  define extra trace information

 Logging was included at the beginning and end of the requests in order to maintain traceability.